GalMod tutorial

 • Field of view (f.o.v.) definition.
 This box determines the direction of the GalMod mock catalog as generated from the solar location, or the kind of simulation generated (MW, M31 or semi-equilibrium models).
 There are six different options, of which the first four limit the sky area considered:

-• By setting the four parameters \(\left\{l_\min ,l_\max,b_\min ,b_\max \right\}\), i.e., the longitude and latitude min and max respectively.
-For example, because \(l \in \left[ {0,360} \right[\), the MW central direction is examined by setting \({l_\min } = 350\) deg, \({l_\max} = 5\) deg, \({b_\min } = - 5\) deg, and \({b_\max} = 5\)deg;
+• By setting the four parameters \(\left\{l_\min ,l_\max,b_\min ,b_\max \right\}\), i.e., the minimum and maximum longitude and latitude, respectively.
+For example, because \(l \in \left[ {0,360} \right[\), the MW central direction is examined by setting \({l_\min } = 350\) deg, \({l_\max} = 5\) deg, \({b_\min } = - 5\) deg, and \({b_\max} = 5\) deg;

 • By setting the four parameters \(\left\{l_c,b_c,\Delta l,\Delta b \right\}\), i.e., the central longitude and latitude of the field of view and its opening angle in longitude and latitude.
-For example, \({l_c} = 180\), \({b_c} = 0\) , \(\Delta l = 180\) \(\Delta b = 180\) returns the 2nd and 3rd Galactic quadrant;
+For example, \({l_c} = 180\), \({b_c} = 0\), \(\Delta l = 180\), and \(\Delta b = 180\) returns the 2nd and 3rd Galactic quadrants;

 • By setting the three parameters \(\left\{\alpha _c,\delta _c,OA \right\}\), i.e., the central right ascension and declination of the field of view and its opening angle.
 In this case, the field of view is circular and centered on the equatorial coordinates \(\left\{\alpha _c,\delta _c \right\}\).
 All inputs are in [deg].